 What is an Agnostic?

-When I was a newcomer to AA, I was introduced to two unfamiliar words.
+When I was a newcomer to AA, I discovered two unfamiliar words.
 I heard them quite frequently at meetings.
-One was agnostic and the other atheist.
+One was agnostic, and the other was atheist.
 I only had a limited understanding of their meaning.
 Some years later, the expression “freethinker” became popular in the fellowship.
 The first time I came across any definition was in The AA literature.

 “Religion says that the existence of God can be proved; the agnostic says it can’t be proved, and the atheist claims proof of the non-existence of God.”